-Start goal setting for the upcoming season.
+Start or review goal setting.
 Have your athletes write down one personal goal and one team goal.
 This will not only give you a sense of how competitive the team goal is for the season but, it will also show what your athlete’s goals are.
 If many of them are technical skill-based, that can help when you begin your practice planning.

 Put together a player code of conduct with your team.
 Allowing players and coaching staff to have input shows that their opinions are valued.
 When players truly believe and are a part of the player code of conduct, it creates a sense of ownership that will help them to hold themselves and their teammates accountable.